jakop345/free-rapid/freerapid/branches/Lukiz/etc/readme.txt

  Run command java -jar frd.jar

+additional parameters for launching are:

+java -jar frd.jar [-h -v -d -D<property>=<value>]

+options
+  -h (--help,-?)      print this message
+  -v (--version)      print the version information and exit -d (--debug)        print debugging information -Dproperty=value    Passes properties and values to the application (mostly for debug or testing purposes)

 IV.
 Known bugs and Limitations
 =======================================
+- Application will not start if it's placed on the path with special characters like '+' or '%'
+  - X please move application to another location without such characters

 - Selection from "top to bottom" in the main table during dragging while downloading partly disappears X select table rows by ctrl+mouse click or select items from bottom to top